isixe/JobSpider/README.md

 - [ ] Boss zhipin

 > [!TIP]
-> Due to the limitation of 51job's API, the maximum number of entries obtained per search term is limited to 1000
+> Due to the limitation of 51job's API, the max page number of entries obtained per search term is limited to 200

 ## Environmental Requirement